stracker-phil/bitburner/ref/README.md

 # ref

-This folder contains refernce scripts.
+This folder contains reference scripts.

+Those scripts are not used in gameplay but contain:

-Those are either old scripts that were replaced with a better version, unfinished prototypes, or scripts to run some tests/comparisons.
+* old scripts that were replaced with a better version
+* unfinished prototypes
+* scripts to run some tests/comparisons
+* snippets found on the internet, for later review